 In counselling, we can explore potential causes of erectile dysfunction.
 It may be that prior negative disappointing sexual experiences created a fear-based thought, which currently causes anxiety or relationship issues.
-There may be a psychological dependency on taking Viagra or Cialis.
+There may be a psychological dependency on taking erectile enhancing drugs.
 In some circumstances it may be medical such as low testosterone, blood pressure, diabetes, prostate surgery or side effect of a medication.
 Even if there is a medical cause sex therapy and counselling are still incredibly useful to discuss sexual enhancement, communication and how to have a sexually fulfilling sex life with a partner.

 Breech of Trust

-Should Viagra be taken without communicating with a partner, then there is a risk that this may be received as a breach of trust.
-When taking Viagra or Cialis is a mutual decision, it can have a positive effect on the relationship and change lives for the better.
+Should erectile dysfunction drugs be taken without communicating with a partner, then there is a risk that this may be received as a breach of trust.
+When taking these is a mutual decision, it can have a positive effect on the relationship and change lives for the better.

 Impact on partner

 Erectile dysfunction can strain a relationship as a partner may believe that he/she is no longer attractive, even if you assure him/her that this is not true.
 It can lead to a loss of self-esteem and avoidance of sex or sexual playfulness.
 Because there is a lack of sexual initiation, a partner may feel that they are not loved.
-A partner may also feel pressure or an expectation of sex if their partner has taken Viagra.
 It can affect a partners sense of self-esteem as well as a sense of security as they can question does he really like me or is it the pill talking?.
 It is much better to talk with a partner and make a decision as a couple and certainly not in secret.

-As Viagra needs to be taken 3 hours before intimacy, it makes spontaneous sexual activity difficult.
-Sex Therapy Counselling can help identify alternatives to Viagra and Cialis and rule out any underlying causes.
+It can make spontaneous sexual activity difficult.
+Sex Therapy Counselling can help identify alternatives to these and rule out any underlying causes.

-Viagra is contra indicates for individuals with low blood pressure, have degenerative retinal disorders, kidney disease, liver impairment, cardiovascular risks.
+Erectile dysfunction drugs can be contra indicates for individuals with low blood pressure, have degenerative retinal disorders, kidney disease, liver impairment, cardiovascular risks.
 In some individuals, Viagra can cause loss of vision (particularly in people with diabetes, high cholesterol or heart disease).
 It can also cause headaches, indigestion, sensitivity to light and nasal congestion.
-Cialis can be expensive and $30+ per tablet.
+It can be expensive and $30+ per tablet.

 Premature ejaculation is one of the most frequent sexual dysfunctions affecting up to 40% of men.
 The International Society for Sexual Medicine defined Premature Ejaculation as 1) ejaculation always (or nearly always) occurring either prior to vaginal penetration or within 1 minute 2) inability to delay ejaculation in all (or nearly all) vaginal penetration and 3) negative personal consequences for the affected individual including distress, frustration, or avoidance of sexual intimacy.